Dixons Broadgreen Academy: Sixth Form

 In September 2022, the school switched its Sixth Form Courses to A-Level.

 Sports

 Dixons Broadgreen has had some sporting success over the last few years, and offers games such as football, basketball, hockey, and rugby.
 The school also offers sports for disabled, deaf, and blind children, such as boccia and curling, which they won both in 2017 (boccia and curling), and 2018 (boccia).

 Ofsted Report

-Between 11–12 December 2018, Ofsted carried out an inspection of the school's teaching standards and learning facilities.
+Between 11 and 12 December 2018, Ofsted carried out an inspection of the school's teaching standards and learning facilities.
 In its report of 5 February 2019, Ofsted found that the school was ‘inadequate’ and that special measures were required to improve standards.
 Following the report, the authority conducted a monitoring visit in December 2019 which concluded that sufficient improvements had not taken place.